WHAT IS KERATOCONUS?

 Keratoconus is a progressive ocular disease in which the normally spherical cornea begins to thin creating a dome shape that bulges outward like a cone.
 The cone deflects light as it enters the eye causing sensitivity to light, blurred vision, and large changes to the patient’s refractive error.
 Keratoconus is an autosomal dominant condition that can run in families.

 - Family History.
-Patients who have had parents or family members with keratoconus or systemic disorders such as Down syndrome have a higher risk to develop keratoconus in their lifetime.
+Patients who have had parents or family members with this eye condition or systemic disorders such as Down syndrome have a higher risk to develop the disease in their lifetime.

 - Chronic eye inflammation.
-Having chronic inflammation from allergies and irritants may increase the risk of developing keratoconus.
+Having chronic inflammation from allergies and irritants may increase the risk of developing this eye condition.

 - Age.
-Keratoconus is generally diagnosed at an early age, during teenagehood.
+The ocular condition is generally diagnosed at an early age, during teenagehood.

 In the early stages, keratoconus often causes a minor blurring of the vision.
 The symptoms look like the symptoms of refractive errors.
 When the disease progresses, vision problems appear.
 Far and near vision becomes impaired, night vision usually becomes poor.
 Patients may have an impoverished vision in only one eye as keratoconus usually develops on an eye or the other.
 Symptoms also include sensitivity to bright light and eye strain.
 Keratoconus is normally painless.